DBAfox/Phase_1_project/README.md

 ![Level_1_Plot](plots/Level_1.png)

-here we can see a clear trent towards Private Flights having a much lower fatality percentage
+here we can see a clear trend towards Private Flights having a much lower fatality percentage

 Travis took our analysis a step further by looking at safer Private Flights by Make